-- May not enroll for more than 14 credit hours in any single semester. - Are ineligible for the following co-curricular activities: varsity or junior varsity athletics (including off-season team practices), Geneva-sponsored music ensembles, theatre productions (any capacity), student government, and student publications. - May not be resident assistants or hold any other compensated student leadership roles. - May be subject to further conditions determined by the college administration based on individual circumstances.
+- May not enroll for more than 14 credit hours in any single semester. - Are ineligible for the following co-curricular activities: varsity, junior varsity or club athletics (including off-season team practices), Geneva-sponsored music ensembles, theatre productions (any capacity), student leadership, and student publications. - May not be resident assistants or hold any other compensated student leadership roles. - May be subject to further conditions determined by the college administration based on individual circumstances.

-Students on academic probation are strongly encouraged to seek assistance from Geneva's ACCESS office for assistance in academic skills such as effective study habits, time management, and note taking.
+Students on academic probation are required to seek assistance from Geneva's Student Success Center for assistance in academic skills such as effective study habits, time management, and note taking.
 Students on academic probation are also encouraged to re-take courses in which they have failed as the quickest means to raise their GPA.

-A student may appeal one or more of the restrictions associated with Academic Probation by submitting a written request, along with any supporting documentation, to the appropriate academic dean.
+A student may appeal one or more of the restrictions associated with Academic Probation by submitting a written request, along with any supporting documentation, to the appropriate Academic Dean.
 The appeal must be based on the assurance of improved academic performance, and the assurance that past difficulties that have affected academic performance can be overcome.
-The appropriate academic dean may consult with appropriate college staff concerning the student's appeal, including, but not limited to, staff in student development, the business office, and the student's academic adviser.
+The appropriate Academic Dean may consult with appropriate college staff concerning the student's appeal, including, but not limited to, staff in student development, the business office, and the student's academic adviser.
 Such an appeal must be made at least three business days prior to the start of a spring semester, and at least one week prior to the start of a fall semester.